adambard/learnxinyminutes-docs/pug.html.markdown

 filename: index.pug
 ---

-## Getting Started with Pug

-Pug is a little language that compiles into the HTML.
-It has cleaner syntax with additional features like if statements and loops.
-It can also be used as a server side templating language for server languages like NodeJS.
+Pug is a language that compiles to HTML.
+It has a cleaner syntax with additional features like if statements and loops.
+It can also be used as a server-side templating language for server languages like Node.js.

-### The Language

 ```pug
 //- Single Line Comment